LAST MINUTE MUSICIANS BLOG

 2. How lucrative have you found busking to be?

 It varies from day to day and season to season.
-Some buskers are dedicated to making a living out of it, and some do very well, but speaking personally I find it an unreliable form of income, so I mainly do it for the experience of leaning to play better and meeting interesting people.
+Some buskers are dedicated to making a living out of it, and some do very well, but speaking personally I find it an unreliable form of income, so I mainly do it for the experience of learning to play better and meeting interesting people.
 It’s not a bad day out in the fresh air if you think of it that way.

 3. Do you have any advice for anyone looking to start busking?